UK tech experts · info@vividrepairs.co.uk

 Reasons to skip

-• No GPU support bracket included despite the premium price
+• No GPU support bracket included at this price point

 How we tested